Articles and reports

 What is the gender dimension in research?
 A handbook developed by the Norwegian Kilden, a national knowledge center for gender perspectives and gender balance in research.
 It includes case studies of how to include the gender dimension in various academic fields, as well as a useful checklist.

 Mænd og kvinder på de danske universiteter - Danmarks Talentbarometer 2018[Men and women at the Danish Universities – Denmark’s Talent Barometer 2018].
-The latest report from the Danish Ministry of Higher Education and Science’s report (in Danish) with updated overview of men and women employed in the research sector, including the 2nd annual “Talent Barometer”.
+Report from the Danish Ministry of Higher Education and Science’s report (in Danish) with updated overview of men and women employed in the research sector, including the 2nd annual “Talent Barometer”.

 Karrierer i forskningen.
 [Careers in Research].
 A report by the Danish Council for Research and Innovation Policy (DFiR) that concludes the council's project on research careers, and includes 6 recommendations on how to improve imbalances in researchers' career paths.